Mela User Guide

 Rate 1

-The frequency of the LFO 1.
+Sets the frequency of LFO 1.

 Rate 2

-The frequency of the LFO 2.
+Sets the frequency of LFO 2.

 Intensity